 Course Code Title Credit Hours

 ART 250 Making Art: ConForm and 4

 Expression

 ART 487 Senior Project 1

 ART 488 Senior Capstone 3

-Internship or apprenticeship experience 1-3
+Internship or apprenticeship 1-3

+experience

 Two studio courses, one each in a twodimensional and three-dimensional medium.
 One of these can be in the area of focus.